Marie-France Lalonde

 Marie-France Lalonde MP (born c.
 1971) is a Franco-Ontarian politician in Ontario, Canada who has served as the Member of Parliament (MP) for the riding of Orléans as a member of the Liberal Party of Canada since 2019.
 She also served as the Liberal Member of Provincial Parliament (MPP) for the provincial riding of Orléans from 2014 until 2019, when she resigned her seat to run federally.
 She then won in her riding with 54 percent of the vote.

 In January 2017, she was appointed as Minister of Community Safety and Correctional Services.
 In July 2017, she was appointed as the first Minister of Francophone Affairs.
 She served in those roles until the end of the government of Kathleen Wynne.
 She previously served as Minister of Government and Consumer Services and as Minister Responsible for Francophone Affairs in the cabinet of Kathleen Wynne.

 Background

-Lalonde was born in Ottawa, Ontario, and she grew up in Gatineau, Quebec.
-She attended Collège de l'Outaouais and later the University of Ottawa.
-She worked for the Children's Hospital of Eastern Ontario and the Ottawa Hospital, and she is a co-owner of Portobello Manor, a senior's residence.
-She lives in Orleans, Ontario, with her husband Alvaro and their daughter Monica.
+Lalonde was born in Ottawa, Ontario, into a Franco-Ontarian family and grew up in Gatineau, Quebec.
+She attended Collège de l'Outaouais, the University of Ottawa, where she earned a Bachelor of Arts in Social Work, and the Université du Québec à Hull.
+She worked for the Children's Hospital of Eastern Ontario and the Ottawa Hospital for over ten years.
+She was also co-owner and general manager of Portobello Manor, a senior's residence in Orléans, for which she received the 2010 New Business of the Year Award from the Orléans Chamber of Commerce.

+She has been living in Orléans since 1993.